Readit News logoReadit News

 Cyberdog commented on Ask HN: Where After WordPress? · Posted by u/psikomanjak

-ervine · 10 months ago
+ervine · a year ago

 Drupal is still a thing.
 It's actually really great, but it suffers from two things: